RosaleeKnight/study-notes/cybersecurity-terminology.md

 Clickjacking: Also known as UI redress attack is a common hacking technique in which an attacker creates an invisible page or an HTML element that overlays the legitimate page.

+Clientless: A program that is run entirely from the network without requiring any installation of software on the endpoint device running the program.

 Cloud Computing: The practice of using a network of remote servers hosted on the internet to store, manage and process data, rather than a local server or a personal computer.

+Code Injection: Used by malware to evade detection by the antivirus by injecting malicious code into a legitimate process which hides the malicious code execution.

 Cookie: Small files which are stored on a user's computer which allows the website to recognize and keep track of their preferences.